Tolerance towards Atheists:

 estimates that 50% of non-Christian adults in the U.S. view Atheism as having an

 negative impact on society.
-Fewer than half that percentage viewed
+Fewer than 25% viewed

 Buddhism negatively.
 Among born-again Christians, this

-level of rejection reached 92% -- much higher than for any religious belief
+level of rejection reached 92% -- the highest of any religious belief

 George Barna, president of Barna Research commented on the "us vs.